-I have written a ton about breastfeeding and pregnancy on my blog.
+I have written a lot about breastfeeding during pregnancy on my blog.
 This is because I have actually gotten pregnant while breastfeeding twice.

 Now as always I will add to check with your OB/GYN if you have concerns, or you are having a high risk pregnancy.
 I am not dispensing medical advice but sharing my own anecdotal experiences.

-When I got pregnant with my second baby I was breastfeeding my daughter who was around 13 months at the time.
-Once I found out I was pregnant I contacted my OB who had me come in for a blood test.
+When I got pregnant with my second baby while still breastfeeding, I contacted my OB who had me come in for a blood test.
 I also was told by the nurse that the Dr. recommended I stop breastfeeding right away because pregnancy could cause miscarriage.
 What?!

 Getting the okay from another OB that it was fine to continue was enough for me and I went on to have a healthy pregnancy, and breastfeed until my daughter weaned when I was around 12 weeks pregnant.